 Building self esteem is all about living in congruence with your values and treating yourself and others fairly.
 You might be asking yourself what that means?
 We have opportunities to build self esteem each and every day.
 It takes awareness of our actions, followed by making conscious and intentional choices.

-You can use the acronym “FAIR” (from Marsha Linehan’s DBT Therapy approach) to help you remember steps you can take when making daily choices to build self esteem and get past Imposter Syndrome.
+You can use the acronym “FAST” (from Marsha Linehan’s DBT Therapy approach) to help you remember steps you can take when making daily choices to build self esteem and get past Imposter Syndrome.

 1. Be Fair: Be fair in your interactions with others.
 Don’t blame them and don’t take on all the responsibility.
 Be fair with yourself too!
 Remember to validate yourself by giving yourself cheerleading messages such as “I’m doing the right thing”, “it’s OK to take care of myself”, or “my needs are important too”.
 Come up with a few of your own cheerleading statements.
 They should speak to you and feel right but also be a bit challenging.

 2. No excessive Apologies: Don’t over apologize.
 Don’t apologize for making a request or saying “no”.
 Don’t apologize for something that you didn’t do, or something that you don’t feel badly about.
 It can be tempting to try to “soften” the blow by apologizing to someone, but it doesn’t really help them and it just makes you feel worse.
 For example if a neighbor is always asking for favors and never gives consideration in return, consider replying to their 50th request to watch their dog, for example, in the following 2 ways: Option 1 – “I’m so sorry but I can’t watch your dog next weekend, maybe next time” versus Option 2 – “I’m not available to watch your dog next weekend”.
 Are you really sorry?
 Which statement feels more empowering to you?